chiroro-jr/veribot/README.md

 # Veribot
 A deep neural network application that determines the credibility of a social media post given its `source` for example Facebook or Instagram and it's `content`.
+You can view the architecture of the model in [this image.](./models/classifier.png)

 ## Reference links
 - [veribot.streamlit.com](https://veribot.streamlit.app/) - the deployed app on Streamlit